Ctrl-X/Siribro/README.md

             siribro.loadMD("bot.md")
                 .start();
         });`

-As you can see, you will have to load a dialog file (here "bot.md") that will feed siribro.
-You can read the section "Create a dialog file" for more information on the option you have
+5. Open the index.html from your localhost server
+6. Enjoy your discussion !

+Now you can learn more by reading "How to create a dialog file"

 ## Dependency